 You see, Melanie had decided to save money by buying the minimum amount of coverage required by her state.
-The liability damages of the accident greatly exceeded what her policy will cover.
+The liability damages of the accident greatly exceed what her policy will cover.
 Guess who’s responsible for making up the difference?

-If you are among the millions of licensed drivers in this country who do not own a car, you may want to talk to an independent insurance agent to learn more about your options for coverage during the times that you are driving.
-Let a Trusted Choice® agent advise you about whether non-owner car insurance is right for you.
+If you are among the millions of licensed drivers in this country who do not own a car, you may want to talk to an independent insurance agent to learn more about your options for coverage when you are driving.
+Let an agent advise you about whether non-owner car insurance is right for you.

 A non-owner car insurance policy is designed for licensees who do not own a vehicle but still may require liability insurance for a number of reasons:

 Households with an annual income of less than $25,000 are nine times more likely not to own a vehicle than households with income of more than $25,000.
 Households residing in rental properties are six times more likely to be no-vehicle households compared with non-renters.

-The most apparent difference between a non-owner car insurance policy and the usual personal auto policy is that a non-owner policy is primarily third-party coverage, whereas the personal auto policy provides first-party and third-party coverage.
+The most apparent difference between a non-owner car insurance policy and the usual personal auto policy is that a non-owner policy is primarily third-party coverage, whereas a personal auto policy provides first-party and third-party coverage.

 It provides liability coverage for the named insured (you) if you are in an at-fault accident.
 It can also cover you for injuries caused by an uninsured or underinsured driver if you select this coverage.

 There are times when a non-owner auto insurance policy may seem reasonable, but in reality it's not, as in these cases:

 If this is a requirement for you and you don't own a vehicle, a non-owners auto insurance policy is the way to get this resolved.
 When you purchase your policy, your insurance carrier sends the SR-22 form to the state where you were licensed so the reinstatement process can begin.

-For licensees in the U.S. who do not own a vehicle but are concerned about liability protection when driving non-owned vehicles, the solution is a non-owners insurance policy with sufficient limits to meet their needs.
+For licensees in the US who do not own a vehicle but are concerned about liability protection when driving non-owned vehicles, the solution is a non-owners insurance policy with sufficient limits to meet their needs.

 These agents have access to a number of insurance companies and will be able to shop around for multiple quotes to deliver an insurance package that meets your individual needs and budget.
-Find a local agent today to get a non-owners car insurance quote.
+Find a local independent insurance agent today to get a non-owners car insurance quote.